EvanDiamantidis/TryHackMe/Metasploit/3. Meterpreter/README.md

 ```
 session -i SESSION_ID
 ```
-Per the hint on this task, we need to migrate the "lsass.exe" process.
+Per the hint on this task, we need to migrate the ```lsass.exe``` process.
 However, we first need to find its number.
 ```
 ps aux | grep -iF 'lsass.exe'
 ```
 ![image](https://user-images.githubusercontent.com/14150485/170661464-72dd745e-30f4-4b96-a8b0-a056fb7dddaf.png)

-Now that we know what the "PID" number is we can proceed to migrate it as instructed.
+Now that we know what the ```PID``` number is we can proceed to migrate it as instructed.
 ```
 migrate PID
 ```